Stefano DiMera: 2000s

 In early 2000, the Bradys rescue Hope from Paris.
-Hope learns she is pregnant and Stefano believes he is the father.
+Hope learns she is pregnant, and Stefano believes he is the father.
 Stefano convinces Lexie to adopt a child, and then switches Hope's son with another, leaving the child with Lexie and husband Abe Carver (James Reynolds).
 In 2001, the truth about the baby switch is revealed and Stefano skips town in June 2001.

 In 2006, an ill Stefano sends his son Elvis, now known as EJ (James Scott), to impregnate Sami Brady (Alison Sweeney) so they can use the fetus's stem cells to improve Stefano's health.
 After they steal John's kidney, Stefano proposes that Sami and EJ marry and raise the child together so they can end the feud between the families.
 In 2008, the origins of the feud are known and it is revealed that Stefano's father Santo DiMera had an affair, and fathered a child with Colleen Brady (Shirley Jones) – Ryan.
 Ryan was initially believed to be John Black, but it was later revealed that Ryan died in childhood.
 Stefano had once again erased John's memory in an attempt to turn him to the Pawn again.
-In 2009 Stefano EJ's then wife Nicole Walker (Arianne Zucker) hide the fact that she switched another baby with Sami's at birth.
-EJ is furious when he learns the truth and he kidnaps his daughter, Sydney and fakes her death, leaving everyone devastated, including Stefano.
+In 2009, Stefano EJ's then wife Nicole Walker (Arianne Zucker) hid the fact that she switched another baby with Sami's at birth.
+EJ is furious when he learns the truth, and he kidnaps his daughter, Sydney and fakes her death, leaving everyone devastated, including Stefano.
 Stefano learns from Anna DiMera that EJ paid her to care for Sydney while everyone believed she was dead; he uses the information to rebuild his relationship with EJ.
 In September 2009, Stefano blackmails Kate Roberts (Lauren Koslow) into marrying him after helping her get out from under attempted murder charges.